juusu/Paula.js/README.md

     // your vblank code
   }

+* To use the CIA interrupt hook do something like this instead:

+  paula.ciaTimerCallBack = new function() {
+    // your cia code here
+  }
+  paula.CIATA = 12345; // the CIA timer delay

 * There's also an audio interrupt hook.
 To use it:

   paula.audioInterruptCallBack = new function(channel) {